Prospecta Press, February 2014

 Dear Tony,

-I am glad to know that you have experienced joy in sharing our works of love for the poor in our home for AIDS patients.
-Thank you for your generous gift of love.
-Please pray for me as I do for you.
+you for your generous gift of love.
+Please pray for me as I do for

 God bless you,